Causal Dynamic Resonance: Abstract

 \section{Abstract}

-Natural dynamical systems, including the brain and climate, are highly nonlinear and complex.
+Many dynamical systems in nature, such as brains and weather systems, are highly nonlinear and complex.
 Determining information flow among the components that make up these dynamical systems is challenging.
-If the components are the result of a common process or become synchronized, causality measures typically fail, including Cross-Dynamical Delay Differential Analysis (CD-DDA).
-We previously introduced Dynamical Ergodicity Delay Differential Analysis (DE-DDA) to assess dynamical similarity.
-Here, we further increase the detection of false positives in causality by adding white noise to the signals, but not the dynamical system.
-Causal Dynamic Resonance (CDR) is applied to coupled R\"ossler systems where the ground truth is known and also to invasive intracranial electroencephalographic (iEEG) data from drug-resistant epilepsy patients undergoing presurgical monitoring.
+If the components are the result of a common process or become synchronized, causality measures typically fail.
+We previously introduced Cross-Dynamical Delay Differential Analysis (CD-DDA), a nonlinear method for assessing causal influence, along with a complementary approach for dynamical similarity between time series data, Dynamical Ergodicity Delay Differential Analysis (DE-DDA).
+Here, we show that ``Causal Dynamic Resonance (CDR)'' further improves the false positive rejection rate by adding white noise to the data, without perturbing the underlying dynamical system.
+This is followed by a study of CDR in coupled R\"ossler systems, where ground truth interactions are known and in invasive intracranial electroencephalographic (iEEG) data from drug-resistant epilepsy patients undergoing presurgical monitoring.

-\textbf{Significance:} A major challenge in neuroscience is to follow information flows between brain regions.
-This is especially important for identifying seizure initiation and its propagation in epilepsy patients.
-This paper describes a novel nonlinear dynamical analysis framework to eliminate falsely identified causal connections and identify the true ones.
-This will enhance our understanding of the mechanisms underlying seizure generation and clarify how distinct brain regions contribute to its initiation, propagation, sustainment or eventually its termination.
+\textbf{Significance:} A major challenge in neuroscience is distinguishing true causal interactions from spurious connections in complex neural networks.
+Here, we introduce a nonlinear dynamical analysis framework that accurately identifies causal relationships while eliminating falsely inferred connections.
+Validation in a well- characterized dynamical system demonstrates its ability to recover true network interactions, providing a robust approach for studying information flow in the brain and other complex systems.